Need help now?

 Duration: 6 hours

-Format: 6 learning modules, self-paced, online
+Format: 6 learning modules, self-paced (individually or group), online

 Result: certificate of completion for your portfolio